 - Walk around your building's hallways during your lunch or coffee break.

 - Don't wait for spring for a thorough house cleaning.
-Wash the inside of your windows, vacuum or shampoo the carpet, or clean out your closets.
+Wash the inside of your windows, vacuum or shampoo the carpet or clean out your closets.

-- Watch and follow an exercise video or DVD rather than a movie.
+- Watch and follow an exercise video.

 Cold weather doesn't mean you have to say good-bye to all outdoor activity.
 There are many ways to enjoy the weather by taking your physical activity outdoors.
 Why should kids have all the fun in the winter?